 Arvind Pathak

-Dr. Arvind P. Pathak is Associate Professor of Radiology and Oncology at the Johns Hopkins University School of Medicine and a member of the Johns Hopkins Kimmel Cancer Center.
-His work focuses on developing new imaging methods, computational models and visualization tools to ‘make visible’ critical aspects of cancer, neurobiology and tissue engineering.
+Arvind P. Pathak is professor of radiology and biomedical engineering at the Johns Hopkins University School of Medicine, and also a member of the Johns Hopkins Sidney Kimmel Cancer Center and the Institute for Computational Medicine.
+His work focuses on developing new imaging methods, computational models and visualization tools to ‘make visible’ critical aspects of cancer, neuroscience and tissue engineering.